diegormsouza/automet/README.md

 - **AutoMET_06_ANIMATIONS.ipynb:** [Link](https://colab.research.google.com/drive/1TxgTEYYLxNhd1gHZfvcK-GdhvG4yjtz0?usp=sharing)
 - **AutoMET_07_SAFs.ipynb:** [Link](https://colab.research.google.com/drive/1iTiWOu9mk5CePaz77JQRqyBdUkJKD2Gj?usp=sharing)

 **Note:** These examples were created primarily for use during capacity building activities but they can be adapted for operations and research as well.
+You may adapt the functions the way you need.

 Among the main packages used by AutoMET are:
 - Pytroll/Satpy: https://github.com/pytroll/satpy